gurkenlabs/litiengine/CONTRIBUTING.md

 * Create a thematically labelled branch
 * Commit & Push your changes to the branch
   * Commits should be logical and atomic units.
 Commit often!
+  * We expect any new methods that you write to be fully documented
   * Make sure to also include unit tests for new features
   * Clean up your code following our style and formatting guide (Which we don't have ready yet.
 Heh.)
 * File a Pull Request